-I run innitiatives to broaden participation in computing and engineering.
-I have grown the Outreach program in the HCDE department, to reach thousands of K-12 students and teachers, working with over a hundred students from University of Washington, and conducting over fifty human centered design workshops across the Seattle and Washington state.
+I run initiatives to broaden participation in computing and engineering.
+I have grown the Outreach program in the HCDE department.
+I led students from University of Washington in teaching design and engineering workshops with thousands of K-12 students and teachers from across the Seattle area and Washington state.

-I have been lucky to experience diverse international environments, where I lived, studied and taught in Romania, France, Germany, Israel, Peru and the US.
+I have been lucky to experience diverse international environments.
+I lived, studied and taught in Romania, France, Germany, Israel, Peru and the US.